-A document to inform our communities on changes in this year's Annual Plan is being created this month and will be available to the public in April.
-It will be on our website southlanddc.govt.nz and available in area offices.
-Feedback is welcome through our Facebook page, by phone or email, or by registering to speak at a public forum at a Council meeting.
+A document to inform our communities on changes in this year's Annual Plan is being created this month and will be available to the public in May.
+It will be on our website southlanddc.govt.nz.
+Feedback is welcome through our Facebook page, by phone or email.